IMPRESSIONS: Garth Fagan Dance at The Joyce Theater

 (L - R) Gabrielle Samuel, Amir Yorke and Sabrina Cmelak-Shiman in Norwood Pennewell's The Rite of Spring.
 Photo: Erich Camping

 Life Receding, a New York City premiere and Rogers-Cropper’s first dance on the full company, features a central duet for Wynton Rice and Haywood that threads through the dance’s three parts.
 He shields her in his arms; and the two swirl in an imagined rising tide ascribed to climate change (this from publicity notes) that threatens to overwhelm this Caribbean choreographer’s home islands of Trinidad and Tobago.
 Dancers donning rattles on their ankles and wrists are soothsayers who perform ebullient, African-inspired movements highlighting their sinuous spines.
 A recording of Derek Walcott’s epic poem, Omeros, accompanied.
 Although it was difficult to catch the opening lines by a Nobel prize winner from St. Lucia, two words were distinguishable, “Remember that.”
 The poem references slavery, colonialism, tourism, wounding, and love as it recalls the history of the Caribbean Islands and forecasts the region’s future.
-Although rich in movement, the themes of the dance are undeveloped and do not clearly communicate what we should recall.
+Although rich in movement, the themes of the dance are under developed and do not clearly communicate what we should recall.

 Two dancers rolling intertwined on the floor as a male and female duet with right legs extended stand behind them while two dancers on either side lift their fists and faces to the sky